HIGH FRUCTOSE CORN SYRUP… HEALTHY? YEAH RIGHT!

 We all laugh at this because we know it’s not true.
 But, we’re all being fooled, and we don’t even know it.
 Big food companies are back at it, fooling us with false advertisements to make us continue to eat unhealthy foods.
 One of the latest developments is that high fructose corn syrup is trying to sneak back into our diets with a subtle pseudonym.
 So, while we think we are cutting out this unnatural ingredient, we may actually be adding even more of it.
 Companies aren’t stupid (with some exceptions of course); they know they need to at least market themselves as healthy brands.
 This is why as you walk down the grocery aisle you’ll see “Organic” or “Natural” smeared on every package regardless of what’s really inside.
 Recently, some companies have stooped to the level of creating a new “healthy” sounding name for one of the dastardliest ingredients of our era.

 New Name - Same Thing

 The food industry has seen a decrease in demand for foods containing HFCS and is scrambling to stay rich.
-They know that consumers are looking at labels and consciously making an effort to steer away from anything containing HFCS...uh duhhhh.
-So manufacturers came up with a sneaky way to fool customers so they can still make money.
+They know that consumers are looking at labels and consciously trying to steer away from anything containing HFCS...uh duhhhh.
+So, manufacturers came up with a sneaky way to fool customers so they can still make money.
 They aren’t taking the cheap, harmful problem out of their products, they’re just changing the name on packaging to conceal it.
 What is this clever new name you ask?
-Not High Fructose Corn Syrup, but rather, wait for it....fructose syrup!
-(Also sometimes as fructose corn syrup).
+Not High Fructose Corn Syrup, but rather, wait for it.... fructose syrup!
+(Also, sometimes as fructose corn syrup).
 Sounds innocent and harmless, but it is in actuality... evil.